 Come to us

-If you wish to avoid lengthy, contentious and costly court proceedings and would like to explore whether alternative dispute resolution options could work for you, then Attwaters Jameson Hill’s expert collaborative lawyers and mediators are here to advise you.
+If you wish to avoid lengthy, contentious and costly court proceedings and would like to explore whether alternative dispute resolution options could work for you, then Attwaters Jameson Hill’s expert family lawyers are here to advise you.
 We understand how painful the separation process can be and will do everything in our power to make you feel comfortable and in control at all times during the process.
 Although this time in your life will never be easy, our lawyers will build up a relationship of trust with you, so that you know your case is in safe hands.

 Email us at firstname.lastname@example.org or call 0330 221 8855.